SHIVAMAMBAH/Regression/More on Linear Regression/Regularization and Gradient Descent/LR with (DM, L2-R) no GD/README.md

 ![image](https://github.com/user-attachments/assets/4628fde4-5365-4569-a4ff-42cdda81ba4f)

-The normal equation for this problem is derived by differentiating the objective function with respect to \(\beta\) and setting it equal to zero:
+The normal equation for this problem is derived by differentiating the objective function with respect to $\beta$<sub>j</sub> and setting it equal to zero:

 ![image](https://github.com/user-attachments/assets/5421bf03-80e1-4b6f-aa99-3a69546bb9ce)